INSA-GEI/geiflix/README.md

 ### Installation

+#### Prerequisites

+This project must be run on the Linux Ubuntu 20.04 Operating System (OS).

+You will also need to install the corresponding version of ROS: ros noetic.
+You can follow this tutorial to install ros noetic on Ubuntu 20.04 : [How to install ros noetic on ubuntu 20.04](https://linoxide.com/how-to-install-ros-noetic-on-ubuntu-20-04/).

 #### Preliminary installations

-You need to use the Linux Ubuntu 20.04 Operating System (OS).
-You will need to install the corresponding version of ROS: ros noetic.
-You can follow this tutorial to install ros noetic on Ubuntu 20.04 : [How to install ros noetic on ubuntu 20.04](https://linoxide.com/how-to-install-ros-noetic-on-ubuntu-20-04/).

 First step, clone this repository and go to the branch *2022_diskdastardly*.

     git clone https://github.com/INSA-GEI/geiflix.git
     git checkout 2022_diskdastardly

 You also need to install two external git we reused for our project.
-You can follow their instructions on their GitHub for installation:
+You can follow the instructions on their GitHub for installation:
 * [Jetson_GPIO](https://github.com/NVIDIA/jetson-gpio)
 * [Jetson_Inference](https://github.com/dusty-nv/ros_deep_learning.git)